 [Mark] Okay.
 HKK is looking a little bit bigger, so it's gonna take more room in your bag.
 A little bit bigger, more room in your bag.
 I will say that the Freak XL kit is a 14 inch barrel and the new HK laser system is a 15 inch barrel.
 So, that matters to you to get an extra inch out of laser kit compared to the freak XL.
 All right, let's hit the extras that come in the HK kit next

-[Mark] and then we'll do compare the bore sizes and the insert sizes and all that kind of
+[Mark] And then we'll compare the bore sizes and the insert sizes and all that kind of--

 [Mark] So then, like you said we know that they both come with eight inserts.
 So, what size inserts do we have?

 [Mark] Yep.
-So just remind me again what the smallest insert and HK was a six.
+So just remind me again that the smallest insert on the HK was a six.